Cooperative Arts and Humanities High School

 Cooperative Arts and Humanities High School is a state-of-the-art facility for performance and education in the midst of New Haven’s arts and entertainment district.
 It was founded in 1983 as a joint venture of New Haven and Hamden, and was originally located at the former site of Larson College.

-The new building, designed by Cesar Pelli, is a $73 million state-of-the-art facility composing of a television studio, 350-seat theatre with fly loft, black box theatre, chorus and music rooms, 4 fully equipped computer labs, and academic facilities.
+The magnet school is for students to practice their art major that includes music, theatre, creative writing, visual arts, and dance.
+The new building, designed by Cesar Pelli, is a $73 million state-of-the-art facility which includes a television studio, 350-seat theatre with fly loft, black box theatre, chorus and music rooms, 4 fully equipped computer labs, and academic facilities.
 The building was designed with frit, an insulated glass coated with a ceramic print on the buildings exterior to protect from solar glare and add visual appeal.
 The design is also a modern interpretation of traditional urban school architecture, adapted to a busy commercial neighborhood.

 Location: New Haven, CT